PINTO0309/onnx2tf/README.md

       --shape_hints SHAPE_HINTS [SHAPE_HINTS ...]
     Shape hints for input tensors containing dynamic dimensions.
     Specify input shapes for test inference with -cotof or -coto.
+    Unlike `--overwrite_input_shape`, this operation does not overwrite the ONNX input shape with a static shape.
     The format is
     "i1:dim0,...,dimN" "i2:dim0,...,dimN" "i3:dim0,...,dimN"
     When there is only one input, for example,